OpenLocalizationTestOrg/azure-docs-pr-test.pl-PL/articles/virtual-machines/windows/classic/java-run-compute-intensive-task.md

                         }
                         else
                         {
-                            // hello queue is empty.
+                            // The queue is empty.
                             System.out.println("Queue is empty.
 Sleeping for another " + waitString);
                             Thread.sleep(60000 * waitMinutes);
                         }